danfruehauf/loopkb/README.md

 # LoopKB
-Kernel Bypass for loopback communications.
+Transparent Kernel Bypass library for loopback communications.

 Started as a toy project, after realising Kernel Bypass libraries have no loopback acceleration:
  * libvma - No support